-- Board of Directors Disclose how the board of directors (the "Board") facilitates its exercise of independent supervision over management, including: - (i) the identity of directors that are independent; and
+- 1. supervision over management, including: - (i) the identity of directors that are independent; and

 The Board considers the following current directors to be independent within the meaning of section 1.4 of NI 52-110 - Audit Committees: Andrew J. Szonyi, John Sartz, Maria Ann Thompson, and Roy Verstraete.